 What is a bone scan?

-- A bone scan is a non-invasive imaging technique that uses a radioactive substance to visualize the bones, showing bone metabolism and cell activity.
+A bone scan is a non-invasive imaging technique that uses a radioactive substance to visualize the bones, showing cell activity in the bone.

 When might a bone scan be needed?